 Traumatically injured patients face two major issues: the injury itself and the trauma that created the injury.
 The physical, psychological and social consequences of traumatic injuries all play a major role in how a patient adapts during the recovery process.

-As with the physical needs of the patient, if the psychological and social needs are not addressed, it’s more likely that quality of life will deteriorate and optimal post-traumatic growth will not be achieved.
+As with the physical needs of the patient, if the psychological, social, and emotional needs are not addressed, it’s more likely that quality of life will deteriorate and optimal post-traumatic growth will not be achieved.

-To ensure trauma patients achieve optimal post-traumatic growth, it is important to address several integral health-related constructs.
-Providing interdisciplinary, holistic, patient-centered care that promotes a positive quality of life, nurtures resilience and prepares a patient for a confident transition will empower a patient to thrive during recovery.
+To ensure trauma patients achieve optimal post-traumatic growth, it is important to nurture resilience and prepare individuals for a confident transition that will empower them to thrive during recovery.